- Following the UK Government’s new roadmap out of the Covid-19 crisis, tourism bosses pick top things to look forward to in the remainder of 2021

 The city-region has a long list of tourism developments coming up within the rest of 2021 and through to 2023, meaning that visitors to Greater Manchester have plenty of new and exciting places and events to incorporate into their visit whenever they choose to travel in the coming years.

 In Manchester city centre, a series of expansions at well-loved cultural venues will complete throughout 2021 starting with a new Special Exhibition Gallery at the Science and Industry Museum (3), which will open in May in line with Government restrictions being lifted.
 It will launch with Top Secret, a free exhibition that will explore over a century’s worth of communications intelligence through hand-written documents, declassified files and previously unseen artefacts from the Science Museum Group’s and GCHQ’s historic collections.
-This will be closely followed in summer by Manchester Jewish Museum (4); housed inside a former synagogue built in 1874, it has been overhauled to double its original size and will feature a brand-new gallery, learning studio and kitchen, shop and café, alongside the majorly renovated synagogue which will also double up as a performance space.
+This will be closely followed by Manchester Jewish Museum (4) which will reopen on 2 July.
+Housed inside a former synagogue built in 1874, Manchester Jewish Museum has been overhauled to double its original size and will feature a brand-new gallery, learning studio and kitchen, shop and café, alongside the majorly renovated synagogue which will also double up as a performance space.
 Then in November 2021, a dedicated Fashion Gallery is set to open at Manchester Art Gallery (5) with an opening exhibition focused on male image and the ‘dandy’ style fashion, made popular in the late 18th and early 19th century.

 Several performance venues across the city-region will also reopen after significant upgrades, including: Octagon Bolton (6), one of the region’s best-loved theatres, which will welcome visitors back in 2021 after three years of redevelopment work to the town centre building; Contact (7), the UK’s leading young person’s arts organisation, which has also undertaken a complete transformation over three years and will reopen in autumn 2021 with the first dedicated space for art, health and science in a UK theatre; and Manchester’s oldest music venue, Band on the Wall (8) which will expand into a derelict Victorian building to the rear of the venue and will start hosting gigs for up to 540 people from September 2021.